gbaydin/ml-iearth-mt2025/day-3/README.md

 In this session, you will build a deep neural network, with as many layers as you want!
 You will implement all the functions required to build a deep neural network from scratch (without using Pytorch).

+The Colab link to this practical can be found here: https://drive.google.com/drive/folders/1GpAHBe8TpuyZlaN5P7e18Jn5VUyE_won?usp=sharing

 **After this practical you will be able to:**
 - Use non-linear units like ReLU to improve your model
 - Build a deeper neural network (with more than 1 hidden layer)